beginnerprivacy/beginnerprivacy.com/content/articles/how-to-remove-yourself-from-data-brokers/index.md

 We suggest starting with the data brokers that have your information and are marked with a 💐 (crucial) or ☠ (high priority) in the [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).

 ##### Automated Services
 Some privacy companies offer tools that can automatically submit removal requests to multiple data brokers, saving you time and ensuring thoroughness.
 However, be careful—these services can sometimes do more harm than good.
 They may share all the information you provide with many brokers, including sensitive details that were previously unknown.
-To learn more about the risks of using data removal services, read [here](https://inteltechniques.com/blog/2023/09/19/the-dangers-of-data-removal-service-doxxing/).
+To learn more about the risks of using data removal services, read [this article](https://inteltechniques.com/blog/2023/09/19/the-dangers-of-data-removal-service-doxxing/).

 ##### Recommended Data Removal Services
 <div class="recommendations">